Skip to content

 """

-self.fit(X, verbose, **kwargs)
+self.fit(X, verbose, device=device, **kwargs)

-return self.transform(X, verbose)
+return self.transform(X, verbose, device=device)

 def inverse_transform(self,